Saiharishc/Projects_1/README.md

 # Gradient descent
-Worked on different types of gradient decent algorithms like batch, mini batch and stochastic gradients
+Worked on different types of gradient descent algorithms like batch, mini batch, and stochastic gradients